pagkly/Zed/Investopedia4/Why Middle Offices Matter.md

 ## Other Considerations

 For some years, financial services companies have been moving back-office functions overseas in order to cut costs.
-Since the financial crisis of 2008, some middle office functions also have moved off-shore.
+Since the [[Financial Crisis|financial crisis]] of 2008, some middle office functions also have moved off-shore.
 The countries getting those jobs generally have a strong population of highly-educated workers and strong English language skills but a substantially lower pay scale.
 Popular target countries include Ireland and India.